Zakero/ZHL/README.md

 # Zakero's C++ Header Libraries

 This is a collection of libraries in C++ header file form.
+All the header libraries can be found in the include/ directory.
 Due to their nature, the libraries are not stand-alone _Single Header Libraries_.
 The reason for this is that there maybe dependencies between the headers.
 Refer to each library to learn what they depend on.
 Or just add all of them to your project and not worry about it.  :-)

 The documentation is available locally, if cloned, at `html/index.html` as well as [online](https://zhl.zakero.com/doc/trunk/html/index.html).
 The